-If you want to supercharge your content marketing campaign, it’s about time to be serious with Quora marketing.
+If you want to supercharge your content marketing campaign, it’s about time you were serious about Quora marketing.

-In this article, I’m gonna show you how to use Quora marketing as part of your content strategy.
-But before that.
+In this article, I’m going to show you how to use Quora marketing as part of your content strategy.

 Quora is a place to ask and answer just about any question, either based on facts or opinions.
 Users can either upvote or downvote answers to determine which are the most or least helpful.